-\looseness -1 \textbf{Firstly}, to ensure sufficient dynamics learning for any task, we introduce the notion of guaranteed exploration in the policy space, which ensures \emph{maximum safe dynamics learning}.
+\mypar{Contributions} To address the open problem of safe, non-episodic learning of unknown dynamics with sufficient exploration, we make the following key contributions: \begin{itemize} \item To ensure sufficient dynamics learning for any task, we introduce the notion of guaranteed exploration in the policy space, which ensures \emph{maximum safe dynamics learning}.
 We propose a general framework that pessimistically ensures safety against model uncertainty while optimistically exploring informative states.
-Even though the desired state cannot be reached because of unknown dynamics, the proposed approach ensures that the agent obtains informative measurements. \textbf{Secondly}, we theoretically guarantee that the dynamics model is learned sufficiently up to a user-chosen tolerance (subject to noise) in finite time, while being provably safe throughout with high probability. \textbf{Thirdly}, building on the general framework, we propose an efficient algorithm to maximize rewards, where the dynamics model is learned only to the extent needed to achieve optimal behavior.
+Even though the desired state cannot be reached because of unknown dynamics, the proposed approach ensures that the agent obtains informative measurements. \item We theoretically guarantee that the dynamics model is learned sufficiently up to a user-chosen tolerance (subject to noise) in finite time, while being provably safe throughout with high probability. \item Building on the general framework, we propose an efficient algorithm to maximize rewards, where the dynamics model is learned only to the extent needed to achieve optimal behavior.
 The approach maintains safety by ensuring returnability to a known safe set, but without having to actually return, thus ensuring efficiency.
-We prove that the agent achieves close-to-optimal performance in finite time, while being provably safe throughout the (non-episodic) online learning process. \textbf{Finally}, we provide an efficient sampling-based implementation of our method and demonstrate its effectiveness with unknown dynamical models in the challenging safety-critical task of autonomous racing and drone navigation under aerodynamic effects.
-Our experiments demonstrate rapid convergence to optimal policies without compromising safety.
+We prove that the agent achieves close-to-optimal performance in finite time, while being provably safe throughout the (non-episodic) online learning process. \item \change{We derive a lower bound on the sample complexity of the dynamics learning problem to provide insight into the optimality of exploration.
+By reducing it to Gaussian Process (GP) bandit optimization~\citep{scarlett2017lower}, we show that for the Squared Exponential kernel, the proposed algorithm matches this lower bound up to logarithmic factors in the state dimension, while a larger gap remains for the Mat\'ern kernel.} \item We provide an efficient sampling-based implementation of our method and demonstrate its effectiveness with unknown dynamical models in the challenging safety-critical task of autonomous racing and drone navigation under aerodynamic effects.
+Our experiments demonstrate rapid convergence to optimal policies without compromising safety. \end{itemize}